KQM-git/TCL/docs/theorycrafting.md

 The opposite of snapshot, whereby the damage that an attack deals is dependent on a character's stats at a specific moment in time, rather than at the time the attack was cast.

 **Transformative Reaction:**
-What Mihoyo calls the “Minor” reactions, which consists of: Electro-Charged, Swirl, Overloaded, Shattered, and Superconduct.
+What miHoYo calls the “Minor” reactions, which consists of: Electro-Charged, Swirl, Overloaded, Shattered, and Superconduct.

 **Amplifying Reaction:**
-What Mihoyo calls the “Major” reactions, which consists of: Vaporize and Melt.
+What miHoYo calls the “Major” reactions, which consists of: Vaporize and Melt.

 **SC:**
 Superconduct, a Transformative Reaction that deals AoE Cryo DMG and reduces the physical resistance of all enemies in the AoE by 40% for 12 seconds.